deepikathimmegowda/jpmorgan/README.md

 ### Implementation details

 To display real time trading data, the front end should interact with backend restAPIs.
 This code project only includes backend APIs and do not include front end.
-The app can be extended to display real time data on UI.
+The app can be extended to display real time data on UI by implementing front end.

 **The APIs exposed are**

 1. GET method  : /tradeEvents   - this API returns all the tradeEvents added in trading module
-1. POST method : /tradeEvents   - this API accepts json array and stored events in trading module
+1. POST method : /tradeEvents   - this API accepts json array and stored trade events in trading module
-1. GET method  : /tradeOutcomes - this API returns all the computed trading Outcome from Tradeevents preent in trading module
+1. GET method  : /tradeOutcomes - this API computes trading Outcome from Tradeevents preent in trading module and returns Outcomes json array
 1. GET method  : /clearEvents   - this API resets trade Events added so far in trading modules
 1. GET method  : /clearOutcomes - this API resets trade Outcomes added so far in trading modules
 1. GET method  : /clearAll      - this API clears both trade events and trade outcomes in trading module